Other / mixed grade configuration · Parma, OH

 What is the racial and ethnic makeup of Parma Virtual Learning Academy?

-The largest demographic group at Parma Virtual Learning Academy is White at 79.6%.
-The school serves a diverse student body in Parma, OH.
+The largest demographic group at Parma Virtual Learning Academy is White at 79.6% of enrollment, in Parma, OH.

 What is the Resource Investment Index for Parma Virtual Learning Academy?

-Parma Virtual Learning Academy has a Resource Investment Index of 0/100 (F) based on 1 factor: student-teacher ratio.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Parma Virtual Learning Academy has a Resource Investment Index of 28/100 (lower reported resources relative to schools nationally) based on 1 factor: student-teacher ratio.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.

 All federal data sources used on this page